scaleoutsystems/fedn/README.rst

 -  **Developer and DevOps friendly.** Extensive event logging and distributed tracing enables developers to monitor the sytem in real-time, simplifying troubleshooting and auditing.
 Extensions and integrations are facilitated by a flexible plug-in architecture.

-We provide a fully managed deployment for testing, academic, and personal use.
+FEDn is free forever for academic and personal use / small projects.
 Sign up for a `FEDn Studio account <https://fedn.scaleoutsystems.com/signup>`__  and take the `Quickstart tutorial <https://fedn.readthedocs.io/en/stable/quickstart.html>`__ to get started with FEDn.

 Features
 =========